HD 53680, HD 53705, and HD 53706: Planet searches

-Being bright, solar-type and nearby, HD 53705 and B are attractive targets for radial velocity (RV)-based planet searches.
+Being bright, solar-type and nearby, HD 53705 and B are targets for radial velocity (RV)-based planet searches.

 HD 53705 was one of the 37 targets of the first RV-based planet search in the southern hemisphere, the ESO CES survey.
 This survey did not detect any companion with several Jovian masses out to a few AU.
 An extension of this survey to the HARPS spectrograph provides further constraint, suggesting that there are no Jupiter-mass companions out to about 5 AU.

 HD 53705 can be presumed to be on the CORALIE sample, as it satisfies the criteria of parallax = ≥20 mas with error ≤5 mas, and spectral type between F8 and M1.
 HD 53706 fails the criteria due to the large error on its parallax, while HD 53680 satisfies them.

 The two stars are also on the Anglo-Australian Telescope sample, which has found that they are stable to 4.5 and 2.9 m/s, respectively.
 This excludes the presence of giant planets at separations of a few AU around either star.